-This programme is a rigorous and intellectually challenging introduction to philosophical ethics, and, in particular applied or “practical” ethics, based in the Department of Philosophy.
-It is designed for professionals in the Gauteng region with some management and leadership experience, and presupposes no background in philosophy.
+This programme is a rigorous and intellectually challenging introduction to philosophical ethics, and, in particular, applied or “practical” ethics, based in the Department of Philosophy.
+It is designed for professionals in the Gauteng region with some management and leadership experience and presupposes no background in philosophy.
 It is not a programme in “professional ethics”—e.g. business ethics, biomedical ethics, technology and ethics, etc.—though some such material is sometimes covered in one or more of the electives.
 Rather, its emphasis is on learning methods and techniques for thinking about ethical issues of any sort.
 It includes exposure to the principal ethical theories and critical examination of some well-known work in various sub-fields of applied ethics.
 It is not a distance-education programme; regular attendance at seminars is required.
 To accommodate the professional lives of our participants, seminars, exams, and other programme activities are held on Saturday mornings, about 19 in the first year and 10 in the second.

-The programme is a two-year part-time programme consisting of three semesters of course work and a research report of 15,000 – 20,000 words, under the supervision of a member of the Wits University Philosophy Department.
+The programme is a two-year part-time programme consisting of three semesters of coursework and a research report of 15,000 – 20,000 words, under the supervision of a member of the Wits University Philosophy Department.

 Benefits of the programme

 The programme specialises in the development of skills such as defending a point of view through clear and careful argumentation, offering "cooperative criticism," and receiving and responding to such criticism.
 Participants can also expect to see improvements in their argumentative writing, through careful attention to it and extensive feedback on it, from the programme lecturers.
-Successful participants will also be able to think, discuss, and write much more clearly, fully, and deeply about any ethical issues they encounter as a result of their approaching such issues in both the theoretical and practical manner emphasized in this programme.
+Successful participants will also be able to think, discuss, and write much more clearly, fully, and deeply about any ethical issues they encounter as a result of their approach such issues in both the theoretical and practical manner emphasized in this programme.

 Enrolment criteria/Admission requirements

-- An Honours degree or a professional qualification at least equivalent to an Honours degree (e.g., MBA, BSc(Eng), CA, LLB (second degree), MBBCh);
+An Honours degree or a professional qualification at least equivalent to an Honours degree (e.g., MBA, BSc(Eng), CA, LLB (second degree), MBBCh);

-- At least one year's experience in a professional, managerial or leadership position;
+At least one year's experience in a professional, managerial or leadership position;

-- Excellent English comprehension and writing skills;
+Excellent English comprehension and writing skills;

-- Ready and convenient access to email, the Internet and up-to-date computer software;
+Ready and convenient access to email, the Internet and up-to-date computer software;

-- The ability to attend Saturday seminars on the Wits University campus.
+The ability to attend Saturday seminars on the Wits University campus.

 The vast majority of our participants are well-established in their careers.
-While some graduates have found benefits in their professional lives from their participation, the majority participate for personal enrichment.
+While some graduates have found benefits in their professional lives from their participation, the majority participate in personal enrichment.
 Typically, they are fulfilling a desire to return to proper academic study after some years in the world of work.
 While not designed to prepare participants for higher degrees, such as the PhD, a few of our graduates have gone on to further study and have felt well-prepared in light of their participation in the programme.

 Curriculum Outline/Modules taught

-SA and Permanent Residents: 15 November, 2015
+International Applicants: 30 August 2018 SA and Permanent Residents: 15 November 2018